nkapila6/resume/typst/resume/main.typ

   location: "United Arab Emirates",
   dates: dates-helper(start-date: "Jun 2018", end-date: "Present"),
 )
-- Led the transition towards lighting and control systems from LED components which increased business value.
+- Led the transition towards lighting & control systems which increased business value and market share.
-- Designing and installation of lighting control systems.
+// - Designing and installation of lighting control systems.
 - Collaborated with cross-functional teams to deliver customized control solutions.
+// - Trying to automate the commissioning process using Agents or similar.
 - Currently working on integrating AI features into our service offerings.
-- Trying to automate the commissioning process using Agents or similar.

 #work(
   title: "Graduate Researcher",